1757 - French invasion of Hanover – Preparations and initial moves

 - Having heard of enemy movements, the Maréchal d’Estrées advanced new troops on the Lippe.
 He then took measures to advance as soon as circumstances would require it and as supply would allow.

 - A detachment of 25 horse and 25 foot of the Chasseurs de Fischer respectively under Lieutenant de Marsin and Captain de Cléry was sent to reconnoitre the Hanoverian horse near Warendorf.
 At Gussen, at 8 km from Warendorf, they learned that the enemy was just leaving the place after creating lot of disorder.
 The detachment followed the Hanoverians and Marsin finally reached them with his chasseurs à cheval at Harwimkel.
 There, 120 Hanoverian horse were taking measures to attack him.
-As Marsin was now supported by Cléry, he was able to chase them away from the village.
-Around 1,000 paces beyond the village, the Hanoverians took a formation of attack.
+Marsin, now supported by Cléry, was able to chase them away from the village.
+Around 1,000 paces beyond the village, the Hanoverians formed for an attack.
 Marsin and Clery did the same.
 They both attacked the Hanoverians so vigorously that they routed them.
 The Hanoverians lost from 35 to 40 men killed, including an officer and the French captured 10 men, including an officer.
-Marsin was wounded, only one French was killed and several horses were wounded.
+Marsin was wounded, only one French soldier was killed and several horses were wounded.

 On May 6

 - Soubise marched from Hamm to Lippstadt.
 He visited the place and the works undertaken by Saint-Germain, now under his command.
 The troops of the garrison successfully carried on these works with all their goodwill.
 There were 10 bns in the place or close enough to enter it if ordered to do so.

 - The first French cavalry regiments who had left Maubeuge, Valenciennes and Sedan started to arrive at the camp at Roermond.